awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-routing-queries-to-queues.md

 ## Step 3: Create a database user and group<a name="tutorial-wlm-create-db-user-and-group"></a>

 Before you can run any queries in this queue, you need to create the user group in the database and add a user to the group\.
-Then you log on with psql using the new user’s credentials and run queries\.
+Then you log in with RSQL using the new user’s credentials and run queries\.
 You need to run queries as a superuser, such as the admin user, to create database users\.

 ### To create a new database user and user group<a name="how-to-wlm-create-db-user-and-group"></a>

-1. In the database, create a new database user named `adminwlm` by running the following command in a psql window\.
+1. In the database, create a new database user named `adminwlm` by running the following command in an RSQL window\.

    ```
    create user adminwlm createuser password '123Admin';